 Also, it will be of great advantage if a competition prize includes a loan instrument."

 How did this collaboration between the Stuttgart University of Music, the Stuttgart Philharmonic Orchestra, and the Guadagnini Foundation come together?

 "The University is in the lucky position that the Guadagnini Foundation chose us as its partners.

 We are grateful that our string department is very strong and internationally successful."

 How did you go about selecting your jury?

 "The 24 elected young talents expect to be judged impartially, in a fair and transparent way.

-How important is fairness and transparency in your voting process?
-What initiative do you have in place to ensure an unbiased result?
+How important are fairness and transparency in your voting process?
+What initiatives do you have in place to ensure an unbiased result?

-"Fairness and transparency are always our main concern.
+"Fairness and transparency are always our main concerns.